Ed Schrader's Music Beat: History

 Two years later, the duo released signed to Infinity Cat Recordings, citing the independent label's "ethics and approach" as a good fit for the band.
 Party Jail—their first album on their new label—was streamed in full on Spin Magazine before its release and described as "a brassy adventure in minimalism."
 The duo opened for Future Islands on their 2014 U.S. and European tour with Wye Oak before going on their own headlining tour.
-The first single "Televan" debuted on Spin Magazine, who wrote that "a minute-and-a-half's worth of irresistible, in-your-face post-punk in its stead.".
+The first single "Televan" debuted on Spin, who wrote that "a minute-and-a-half's worth of irresistible, in-your-face post-punk in its stead.".
 The song reached over 100,000 plays in the first 24 hours of being posted.
 A music video for "Televan" followed soon after.
 The Washington Post named "Radio Eyes," another single from Party Jail, one of their top singles of 2014.
 Impose Magazine named Party Jail one of the best albums of 2014, saying "In this short period of time [thirteen songs/twenty-six minutes], it courses through many dualities with ease, crafting little utopias and then directly following them with dystopian realizations."

 In July 2014, "Laughing," a 7" which contains a previously unreleased B-side track called "Bedouin Tramps" was released on Infinity Cat Recordings.
 It has an "off-kilter propulsive beat" that "will make you want to get all sweaty and bust a move in someone’s basement party."
 After its release, the duo toured the East Coast with Chain and the Gang.
 They also toured with What Cheer?
 Brigade, Dope Body, and Sex Jams.

 In September 2014, the Baltimore City Paper voted them as the Best Band in Baltimore.

 In December 2014, the single "Sermon" was featured in Alan Resnick's short film Unedited Footage of a Bear, airing on Cartoon Network's Adult Swim block.
 In October 2017, the song "Humbucker Blues" from the then-upcoming Riddles was used for the Adult Swim/Wham City streaming mini-series The Cry of Mann: A Trool Day Holiday Spectacular.